syncthing/docs/users/config.rst

     .. versionadded:: 1.19.0

     Template for the :ref:`ignore patterns <ignoring-files>` applied to new folders.
-These are automatically copied to the ``.stignore`` file when a folder is automatically accepted from a remote device.
+These are copied to the ``.stignore`` file when a folder is automatically accepted from a remote device.
 The GUI uses them to pre-fill the respective field when adding a new folder as well.
 In XML, each pattern line is represented as by a ``<line>`` element.

 .. _listen-addresses: